 A philosophical look at an ending and a new beginning.
-A reconciliation and a reckoning with a few religions.
+Reconciliation and a reckoning with a couple of religions.

 There was a fight and then a fire

 The fires did not concern me

 For I'd been walking on the dust of Saints